44 years - AirGraver History

 manufacture, it was replaced by using either a simple toggle-routing valve on the current foot controller setup, or quick disconnects.
 This development allows as many

 hand pieces and rotaries as needed to be operated at the same time.
-The basic principle of the controller for the tool was patented.
+The basic principle of the controller for the tool

 3. One way to move the length-of-stroke adjustment to the outside of the hand